 Also of interest is that Peabody has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Peabody is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Peabody is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 For the size of the city, public transportation in Peabody is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Peabody, the benefits are reduced air pollution and congestion on the highways.